mustafaakben/promptEngineering/Readme2.md

 **Prompt 1-**
 ```
-Let’s write a step by step overview about team development stages by Bruce W. Tuckman.
+Let’s write a step-by-step overview of team development stages by Bruce W. Tuckman.
 ```
 \
 **Prompt 2-**
 ```
 -Based on this information, please write a comprehensive case study about a recently established IT team for a new startup company.
-Please write this like a Harvard Business Review case study style.
+-Write this like a Harvard Business Review case study style.
 -Make the story interesting for Gen Z college students.
--Don’t use bullet points or headings for the stages, make the writing cohesive and engaging.
+-Don’t use bullet points or headings for the stages; make the writing cohesive and engaging.
 ```
 \
 **Prompt 3-**
 ```
--Based on this case study, create 5 critical thinking questions for undergraduate business school students to answer in short essay form.
+-Based on this case study, create five critical thinking questions for undergraduate business school students to answer in short essay form.
 ```
 \
 **Prompt 4-**